LCOGT/photonranch-jobs/README.md

         - "optional_params" | json | additional parameters for the job
         - "user_name" | string | the readable username, used for display
         - "user_id" | string | unique id for the user
+    - Responses:
-    - Response data: returns a copy of the job that was added to the jobs database.
+        - 200: returns a copy of the job that was added to the jobs database
+        - 400: missing required key in body
+        - 401: unauthorized user (either not logged in or did not reserve time)

 - POST `/updatejobstatus`
     - Description: Update the status of a job.
 This status is typically displayed in the UI for the user to see what is currently happening.